JenPych/FinalProject/Project2_SalesPrediction/README_SALESPRED.md

 Then, the app takes 2 variables in the form of TV ads cost and radio advert cost and finally predicts the sales based on the ML model the user selects.

-To run the app type the follwing in the Terminal:
+To run the app type the following in the Terminal:

 streamlit run pythonfilename.py